Spyderisk/system-modeller/LICENSES/README.md

 A fifth type of intellectual property is that created by external third-party contributors who have probably never even heard of Spyderisk, of any of the above four types.
-We already use a lot of such code because it is compatible with our licensing policy.
+We already use a lot of such code to avoid re-inventing existing functionality, all of which is compatible with our licensing policy and some of which is not under the Apache license.

 We currently use these licenses in Spyderisk:
-BSD-3-CLAUSE.txt  CREATIVE-COMMONS-BY-SA-4.0.txt  ISC.txt  MIT.txt

 * *[Apache 2](./APACHE-2.0.txt)* for nearly all code, including all code created specifically for Spyderisk
 * *[Creative Commons By-SA 4.0](./CREATIVE-COMMONS-BY-SA-4.0.txt)* for all new documentation, and eventually all documentation will be copyright CC By SA unless it was created by someone